 Please be aware

-If withdrawing from only D1 module (first 8 week session of semester), student is required to provide a written statement to the college indicating their intent to attend the future class within that term.
+If withdrawing from only D1 module (first 8 week session of semester), student is required to provide a written statement to the college indicating their intent to attend the future class within that term..

-If you are attempting to withdraw from the entire semester and you are using financial aid, it will be beneficial for you to first drop your D2 module (second 8 week session of semester) course and on the following day you can withdraw from your D1 module (first 8 week session of semester) course which you should still be participating in.
+If you are attempting to withdraw from the entire semester and you are using financial aid, it will be beneficial to first drop your D2 module (second 8 week session of semester) course and on the following day you can withdraw from your D1 module (first 8 week session of semester) course which you should still be participating in.